CRSU-Apps/MetaInsight/README.md

 ### Application structure

-v7 was built using *shinyscholar* and the app is structured as an R package and divided into components (Setup, Summary, Frequentist, Bayesian, Baseline risk, Covariate and Reproduce) each containing multiple modules.
+v7 was built using {shinyscholar} and the app is structured as an R package and divided into components (Setup, Summary, Frequentist, Bayesian, Baseline risk, Covariate and Reproduce) each containing multiple modules.
 Each module has an identifier made up of the component identifier and the module name, for example `freq_forest` refers to the module that produces a forest plot in the Frequentist component.
 Each module is made up four files